FloTheSysadmin/VSHG/README.md

 </p>

-# VSHG - Hardware resistance & elevated security for GnuPG.
+# VSHG - Hardware resistance & enhanced security for GnuPG.
 VSHG aims to provide a memory / hardware resistant reinforcement to GnuPG's standared s2k key-derivation-function + a simplified interface for **symmetric** encryption .